Israelzemedkun/Rs/content/docs/DBMS/_index.md

 1. **Introduction to Databases and DBMS**
    - **Basic Definitions**:
      - What is a Database?
-     - Understanding Data and Mini-worlds【6†source】.
+     - Understanding Data and Mini-worlds.
    - **DBMS Overview**:
      - Definition of DBMS.
-     - Components and Architecture of a DBMS【5†source】【6†source】.
+     - Components and Architecture of a DBMS.
      - Types of Database Systems.

 2. **Data Modeling and ER Model**